 I had an awful time finding a soaked whole wheat bread recipe online, so I made my own by adapting the standard whole wheat recipe in the bread machine book!

 You might wonder: mushy bread?
 Soaked?
 That sounds too weird – why soak bread?

 For the long and technical story on soaking grains, you’ll need to read this.

 For now, the short of it is that soaking the flour takes the undigestible part of the grain and makes your body recognize it more like a vegetable.
 Not only that but it also maximizes the nutrients that are available in the grain so that your soaked whole wheat bread ultimately packs a healthier, more nutritious punch.
 If you are new to soaking grains, this is a great recipe to start with, especially with the added help of a breadmaker.

 If you’re new to bread-making, be sure to check out my basic bread making techniques.
 While it is not an exhaustive list, I have turned out quite a few tasty loaves using these tips.
 If you prefer a crustier loaf, you can bake this bread in the oven at 350F after you’ve run the the dough cycle on your bread machine.

-- 1 Tbs + 1 tsp olive oil or melted butter
+- 1 Tbs + 1 tsp olive oil (use the code STEWARDSHIP for 10% off at that site!) or melted butter

 - 3 Tbs honey